karimjamali/terraform-aviatrix-aws-ingress/README.md

 S3 directory should look like the below screenshot.
 The variable name for the S3 bucket is pan_fw_s3_bucket_bootstrap and should be changed to match your bucket name.
 ![Screen Shot 2022-08-16 at 9 00 32 PM](https://user-images.githubusercontent.com/16576150/185457948-b163ec9f-b0ab-47aa-99d9-e0ae12680e62.png)

-And the contents of the config folder should look like the below screenshot.
+Contents of the config folder should look like the below screenshot.
 Please note that I have attached both files bootstrap.xml and init.cfg to the github repository for your consumption.
 ![Screen Shot 2022-08-16 at 9 00 48 PM](https://user-images.githubusercontent.com/16576150/185458081-8b46eb26-238c-4bb6-b025-bf0484504cf3.png)

 ## Architecture